watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 		If you see this message, you will need to update **Xcode**.

 3. Download **Anaconda 4.2.0 Python 2.7 version** by using the **Graphical Installer**.
 It is required to correctly configure pip in the following step.
-   1. Copy and open the following in a browser: https://www.continuum.io/downloads
+   1. Open a new browser window and [download Anaconda 4.2.0 Python 2.7 version](https://www.continuum.io/downloads).
    2. Click the solid blue GRAPHICAL INSTALLER button for Python 2.7 Version.
 It should be 403 MB.
 The .pkg file downloads.
    3. After the file is downloaded, double-click it, and follow the prompts to install Anaconda.
    4. Open a **new** Terminal window and make sure your version of Python has been successfully updated by running the command: `python --version`